dentarg/auth0-blog/_posts/authentication-best-practices-centralized-login.markdown

 The engineering team at our first make-believe company (let's call them Company A) has produced the following timeline of sentiments:

 * **Year 0**: We're building an online video streaming service.
 Login is performed using an embedded username and password form on the homepage.
 * **Year 1**: We're doing great!
 People love our service.
-We're now developing an API so that third party tools can upload videos to the service.
+We're now developing an API so that third-party tools can upload videos to the service.
 * **Year 2**: Due to high demand, we're building native mobile apps for Android and iOS.
 Users need to sign in every time they open the app.
 * **Year 3**: We've been acquired by Google!
 However, our proprietary authentication does _not_ integrate easily with other systems.
 It's become a nightmare to overhaul authentication for our site, mobile apps, and APIs! 😩